Skip to main content

 PCL_API_URL

-export PCL_API_URL=https://custom-api-url.com/api/v1
+export PCL_API_URL=https://custom-api-url.com

 Configuration File

-Configuration is stored in ~/.pcl/config.toml and includes:
+Configuration is stored in ~/.config/pcl/config.toml and includes:

-• Authentication token
+• Authentication tokens and identity

 You can view the configuration with pcl config show or delete it with pcl config delete.